What is the flu?

 - Influenza B

-The number of vaccine doses your child needs this year depends on his age at the time the first dose is given, as well as his flu vaccine history.
+The number of vaccine doses your child needs this year depends on his age at the time the first dose is given as well as his flu vaccine history.

 - Children 9 years and older need only 1 dose.

-- Children 6 months through 8 years of age need only 1 dose if they got
+- Children 6 months through 8 years of age

 Everyone should get the flu vaccine each year to update their protection because:

-- Protection from the flu vaccine only lasts for about 6 to 12 months.
+- Protection from the flu vaccine lasts for only about 6 to 12 months.